mehrvarz/webcall/README.md

 # Installation

 A single WebCall server can provide free and secure telephony to 1M users.
-You can also run a small server for 10-30K users.
+A small (1GB, shared) server can host 10-30K users.
-Or have someone you trust do it for you.
-Here I describe how to build and run WebCall server and everything else you need to know.
+Here I describe how to build and run WebCall server.
+And everything else you need to know.

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)